Academic Support and Learning Resource Center FAQs

 What about privacy issues?

 As a rule, what you say in this room stays in this room.
 Our goal, however, is to teach you as effectively as we can.
-To do this, we occasionally need to consult professors about their course requirements and/or your writing needs.
+To do this, we occasionally need to consult instructors about their course requirements and/or your writing needs.

 Can you help with presentations?